Friday, May 23, 2008

 “Ve get too soon oldt, und too late schmart”

 In this region of the “Keystone state” as Pennsylvania is monickered, this variety of is often called “Ferhoodled English” by the Pennsylvania Dutch themselves and by local “Outlanders”.
 Famous for their frugal lifestyle and natural, delicious farm-fresh cooking, the Amish and other sects contribute to the tourism of the state.
 Hundreds of thousands of visitors come to sample the crafts, food and “peculiar” language this austere people.
 It is but yet another of the many continually developing varieties of English as a global language.

-“When you come over – come out” When you’re in the area, drop by.
-Come see, hear, experience the food and the Pennsylvania Dutch for yourself.
+"When you come over - come out" When you're in the area, drop by.
+See, hear, and experience the food, the culture and the Pennsylvania Dutch for yourself.

 Prof. Larry M. Lynch is an EFL Teacher Trainer, Intellectual Development Specialist, author and speaker.
 He has written ESP, foreign language learning, English language teaching texts and hundreds of articles used in more than 115 countries.
 Get your FREE E-book,"If you Want to Teach English Abroad, Here's What You Need to Know" by requesting the title at: firstname.lastname@example.org Need a blogger or copywriter to promote your school, institution, service or business or an experienced writer and vibrant SEO content for your website, blog or newsletter?
 Then E-mail me for further information.